-I love it when I can find irony in the most unlikely places– like my Chilli Tofu.
+I love it when I can find irony in the most unlikely places-- like my Chilli Tofu.

-Chilli Tofu is based off an Indo-Chinese recipe called Chilli Paneer.
+My Chilli Tofu is based off an Indo-Chinese recipe called Chilli Paneer.
 This is a spicy, saucy blend of Indian spices and Chinese condiments, and the star, of course, is the paneer, an Indian cottage cheese that's usually sold in blocks, just like tofu.

 Paneer is a bland cheese that soaks up the flavors of the curries and gravies it is added to, as does tofu.
 They even have similar textures but the tofu, of course, is far healthier.
-I've posted other recipes before that use tofu instead of paneer, like my Palak "Paneer" and Tofu Makhani.
+I've posted other recipes before that use tofu instead of paneer, like my Vegan Palak "Paneer" and Tofu Makhani.

 Now here's the fun part.
 While substitutions usually have the effect of taking a dish away from its roots, this time, as I swapped the tofu for the paneer for my Chilli Tofu recipe, I realized that the modification makes this dish even more Chinese.
 Get it?

-So here's my recipe for Chilli Tofu in all of its modified glory– a surefire winner that would give the original a run for the rupee any day.
+So here's my recipe for Chilli Tofu in all of its modified glory-- a surefire winner that would give the original a run for the rupee any day.
 It's a healthy, protein-rich, low-fat dish full of flavor and zest, and it would pair perfectly with some Mandarin Pancakes or with some white rice.

-- 1 large green bell pepper, sliced (you can use other colors, but I just love the flavor of green pepper in this dish)
+- 1 large green bell pepper (sliced.
+You can use other colors, but I just love the flavor of green pepper in this dish)

-- 1 tsp cumin seeds
+- 1 teaspoon cumin seeds

-- 1 tbsp ground coriander powder
+- 1 tablespoon ground coriander

-- 1 tsp ground black pepper
+- 1 teaspoon ground black pepper

 - Salt to taste

 For the marinade:

-- 2 tsp cornflour
+- 2 teaspoon cornstarch

 - Mix the marinade ingredients with enough water to make a paste.
 Toss the tofu cubes in it to coat.